Eiffel - For secured software

-According to the author, to produce software quality made by professional
+According to the author, it is suitable to produce quality software made by professional

 programmers.